Quantum Inhomogeneous Field Theory: Unruh-Like Effects and Bubble Wall Friction: Introduction

 where $m_0$ is a mass parameter, $\xi$ a dimensionless parameter, and $\mathcal{R}$ the curvature scalar of the background metric.
 The background curved spacetime $ ({\cal M}, g_{ab})$ is not an arbitrary one but a specifically chosen by the supersymmetry requirement in our setup and therefore, the corresponding mass function is quite constrained.
 Then, the above scalar field action on ${\cal M}$ is converted to the scalar IFT action as

 which is our main interest in this paper.
 This action has been used for the bubble wall model in~\cite{Kubota:2024wgx}.
 Specifically, we compute the pressure difference between slightly out of the Higgs phase region and the Higgs phase.
-At the end of the day, we show that the quantum effect of the vacuum for the observer who located near the Higgs phase lead to the frictional force against the bubble wall expansion.
+At the end of the day, we show that the quantum effect of the vacuum for the observer who located near the Higgs phase lead to the Unrhu-like effect and the vanishing of the frictional force in the leading order ($e^{- b x}$) against the bubble wall expansion.

 This paper is organized as follows.
 In section~\ref{sec2}, we review the supersymmetric formulation for our background and its corresponding IFT with canonical quantization.
 In this section, we also provide mode solutions and their corresponding various vacua.
 In section~\ref{sec3}, after carefully introducing the `vacuum' state for the observer residing slightly out of the asymptotic right region, we present the renormalized two-point functions for our model by adopting the so-called Hadamard renormalization method in the context of QFTCS.
 By employing the improved point-splitting method associated with the covariant energy-momentum tensor~\cite{Moretti:2001qh}, we present our results on the VEV of energy-momentum tensor in our background in section~\ref{sec4}.
 We provide concrete values of the VEV of energy-momentum tensor, consistent with the flat Minkowski limit.
 In section~\ref{sec5}, we provide IFT interpretation of our results in section~\ref{sec5}.
-Based on these results, we present the frictional quantum effects of our vacuum on the expansion of the bubble wall that occurs during the electroweak phase transition in the early universe.
+Based on these results, we present the Unrhu-like effect and the vanishing of the frictional quantum effects of our vacuum in the leading order $(e^{- b x})$ on the expansion of the bubble wall that occurs during the electroweak phase transition in the early universe.
 In the final section, we give some comments on our results and future directions.